Rotatrix — The precise 3D trackball for CAD and design

 ROTATRIX ROTATRIX

-It's still your everyday trackball for pointing and scrolling — but in 3D apps, the same ball also gives you direct control of rotation, translation, and camera navigation.
+It's your everyday trackball for pointing and scrolling — but in 3D apps, the same ball gives you direct control of rotation, translation, and camera navigation.

-Pan in X and Y, twist the ball for smooth, continuous zoom — no scroll wheel steps.
+Not just rotation — twist for smooth, continuous zoom with no scroll wheel steps.
 It feels like pushing and pulling the model in depth.

 Snap to angle

-Snap to any aligned view — faces, edges, corners, or any increment — with a single button.
+Snap to any aligned view — faces, edges, corners — with a single button.
 One control replaces dozens of keyboard shortcuts.

 Switch modes seamlessly